Winter Road Trip Destinations in the Northeast

 The Berkshires, Massachusetts – Skiing, Hiking and Museums

-This mountain range in Western Massachusetts is home to a host of winter activities and just three hours from our New York Campervan Depot.
+This mountain range in Western Massachusetts is home to a host of winter activities and just three hours from our New York camper van rental site.
 Skiers and snowboarders can hit the slopes at local mountains Jiminy Peak, Ski Butternut, Catamount, and Berkshire East.
 These mountains are all very family-friendly and some have other activities such as tubing, so there is a little something for everyone who wants to play in the snow.

 Cross-country skiers and snowshoers will find a variety of groomed trails to choose from:

 - Hilltop Orchards in Richmond (also home to a winery!)

 - Canterbury Farm in Becket

 All of these areas offer equipment rentals and some also have lessons – perfect opportunity to try something new!